-He attended Foundation School and gave his first ever performance aged twelve with some school friends on a radio show hosted by Auntie Olga on what was Rediffusion, now Starcom Network.
+He attended Foundation School and gave his first-ever performance aged twelve with some school friends on a radio show hosted by Auntie Olga on Rediffusion, now Starcom Network.

-David laughs as he recalls that they sung ‘I’m your puppet‘ and ‘By the rivers of Babylon‘.
+David laughs as he recalls that they sang ‘I’m your puppet‘ and ‘By the rivers of Babylon.’

-By the time he was eighteen he teamed up with some of the same school friends and formed a band, they recorded four tracks together and were encouraged that other friends said that they sounded like they were fresh out of Jamaica.
+By the time he was eighteen, he had teamed up with some of the same school friends and formed a band; they recorded four tracks together and were encouraged that other friends said they sounded like they were fresh out of Jamaica.

-He says his family were very uncertain as to whether being a musician was actually a career and really wasn’t sure that he could manage to support his family and pay the bills!
+He says his family was very uncertain about whether being a musician was actually a career and wasn’t sure that he could manage to support his family and pay the bills!

 David has remained focused and driven throughout his musical career and has proved to his family that being a musician is actually quite lucrative.

 David writes the majority of his music himself but is always interested when approached by other songwriters.
-His music is inspired by everyday events and he finds his creative juices really flow when he is at one with nature.
+Everyday events inspire his music, and he finds his creative juices really flow when he is at one with nature.

-His musical style is heavily influenced by the Caribbean as a whole and he finds Barbados gives him vision.
-He realizes that Barbados is one of the most privileged of the Caribbean islands and this gives him a positive outlook on life.
+The Caribbean as a whole heavily influences his musical style, and he finds Barbados gives him a vision.
+He realizes that Barbados is one of the most privileged of the Caribbean islands, giving him a positive outlook on life.

 He says, “Tourists ask me all the time – how can people live in little chattel houses and be smiling all the time?
-This has made me realize what a special nation we are and this inspires me to write about that in my music”.
+This has made me realize what a special nation we are, which inspires me to write about that in my music”.

-He loves all types of music but is particularly inspired by Reggae, Cuban, African, R&B and some modern Jazz.
-When he listens to music his favourite artists are Bob Marley, Mary J Blige and Sade.
+He loves all types of music but is particularly inspired by Reggae, Cuban, African, R&B, and some modern Jazz.
+When he listens to music, his favorite artists are Bob Marley, Mary J Blige, and Sade.

-Aside from music David likes to spend his free time riding his bike, kayaking or surfing – he loves the ocean and enjoys most water sports.
-When he just wants to relax and unwind he likes to potter around the garden and enjoys growing his own vegetables.
+Besides music, David likes to spend his free time riding his bike, kayaking, or surfing – he loves the ocean and enjoys most water sports.
+When he wants to relax and unwind, he likes to potter around the garden and enjoys growing his own vegetables.